mansong/javascripting/exercises/variables/QUIZ.md

 ## The challenge:

-Create a file named `variables.js`.

-In that file declare a variable named `example`.
+In the file declare a variable named `example`.

 **Make the variable `example` equal to the value `'some string'`.**